gravitational/careers/challenges/systems/challenge-1.md

 ### Dependencies

 Please write as much of your own code as possible.
-Avoid relying on third party dependencies for key components of the challenge.
+Avoid relying on third party dependencies for key components of the challenge(cgroups, output streaming, authorization).
 The server should also not rely on any shell scripts, external binaries or use containers to execute jobs.

 You may use any components from the standard library, gRPC(L3+), and whichever CLI library you are most familiar with.
 If there is a dependency